edimoldovan/rust-web/README.md

 ## easily serve static files (css/js/images/etc)
 App is easily serving static files from `public` folder like this: `/public/some.file` available on `/static/some.file` url.

-## done
+## middleware
-- using `askama` as template engine
-- middlewares, starting with a request logger
+- Middleware example, starting with a preconfigure logger

 ## upcoming features